Scalable Sampling for Nonsymmetric Determinantal Point Processes: Introduction

 A determinantal point process (DPP) on $M$ items is a model, parameterized by a symmetric kernel matrix, that assigns a probability to every subset of those items.
 DPPs have been applied to a wide range of machine learning tasks, including stochastic gradient descent (SGD) \citep{zhang2017determinantal}, reinforcement learning \citep{osogami2019determinantal,yang2020multi}, text summarization~\citep{dupuy16}, coresets~\citep{tremblay2019determinantal}, and more.
 However, a symmetric kernel can only capture negative correlations between items.
 Recent works \citep{brunel2018learning,gartrell2019nonsym} have shown that using a nonsymmetric DPP (NDPP) allows modeling of positive correlations as well, which can lead to significant predictive performance gains. \citet{gartrell2020scalable} provides scalable NDPP kernel learning and MAP inference algorithms, but leaves open the question of scalable sampling.
 The only known sampling algorithm for NDPPs is the Cholesky-based approach described in~\cite{poulson2019high}, which has a runtime of $O(M^3)$ and thus does not scale to large item collections.

 There is a rich body of work on efficient sampling algorithms for (symmetric) DPPs, including recent works such as \cite{derezinski2019exact,poulson2019high,calandriello2020binary}.
 Key distinctions between existing sampling algorithms include whether they are for exact or approximate sampling, whether they assume the DPP kernel has some low-rank $K \ll M$, and whether they sample from the space of all $2^M$ subsets or from the restricted space of size-$k$ subsets, so-called $k$-DPPs.
+In the context of MAP inference, influential work, including~\cite{summa2014largest,chen2018fast,hassani2019stochastic,ebrahimi2020subdeterminant,indyk2020composable}, proposed efficient algorithms that the approximate (sub)determinant maximization problem and provide rigorous guarantees.
 In this work we focus on exact sampling for low-rank kernels, and provide scalable algorithms for NDPPs.
 Our contributions are as follows, with runtime and memory details summarized in \cref{tab:bigo-runtimes}: \begin{itemize}[wide, labelwidth=!, labelindent=5pt] \item Linear-time sampling~(\cref{sec:cholesky}): We show how to transform the $O(M^3)$ Cholesky-decomposition-based sampler from \cite{poulson2019high} into an $O(MK^2)$ sampler for rank-$K$ kernels. \item Sublinear-time sampling~(\cref{sec:rejection}): Using rejection sampling, we show how to leverage existing sublinear-time samplers for symmetric DPPs to implement a sublinear-time sampler for a subclass of NDPPs that we call orthogonal NDPPs (ONDPPs). \item Learning with orthogonality constraints (\cref{sec:orthogonality-learning}): We show that the scalable NDPP kernel learning of \cite{gartrell2020scalable} can be slightly modified to impose an orthogonality constraint, yielding the ONDPP subclass.
 The constraint allows us to control the rejection sampling algorithm's rejection rate, ensuring its scalability.
 Experiments suggest that the predictive performance of the kernels is not degraded by this change. \end{itemize}

 For a common large-scale setting where $M$ is 1 million, our sublinear-time sampler results in runtime that is hundreds of times faster than the linear-time sampler.
 In the same setting, our linear-time sampler provides runtime that is millions of times faster than the only previously known NDPP sampling algorithm, which has cubic time complexity and is thus impractical in this scenario.